Technology layers

 Specialists

-Focused expertise, controlled output
+Focused expertise with controlled output

-• Outputs integrated into a maintainable system
+• Outputs are reviewed and integrated into a maintainable system

 Quality gates

-• Consistency checks and review (as scoped)
+• Consistency checks and review as needed

-• Performance and accessibility sanity checks
+• Performance and accessibility checks

-• Documentation updated to match deployment
+• Documentation updated to match the final deployment

-Clients are protected from dependency
+Clients are protected from delivery dependency

-• Clients don’t coordinate with operators
+• Clients do not coordinate with individual operators

-• Access is controlled by design intent
+• Access is controlled by the delivery model

-One accountable delivery owner.
-Always.
+One accountable delivery owner remains responsible.

 Governance

-Access and data governance
+Access and data control

 • Access is granted intentionally, not casually